 1 in 5 college students will be sexually assaulted before graduating. (source)

-Surviving in Numbers hosts a variety of workshops.
-On campuses, survivors can make posters about their own experiences with violence, attend a workshop on consent, peer support, and empowerment hosted by Surviving in Numbers’ Director, and/or host a display of previously made posters on campus.
+Survivors can make posters about their own experiences with violence, attend a workshop on consent, peer support, and empowerment, and/or host a display of previously made posters on campus.
 These workshops are survivor-focused and survivor-driven, and can be tailored depending on any campus’s individual needs: for example, if a campus is particularly small and survivors don’t feel comfortable sharing their own stories, a display might instead include posters from past workshops.

 High School Trainings